Australian expats in Switzerland can get a home loan!

-If you’re one of Australian expats in Switzerland, then you don’t need Foreign Investment Review Board (FIRB) approval when you’re applying for a home loan in Australia.
+If you’re an Australian expat in Switzerland, then you don’t need Foreign Investment Review Board (FIRB) approval when buying a property in Australia.

-The approval is only required if you’re a foreign born non-resident who would like to invest or buy a home in Australia.
+The approval is only required if you’re a foreign citizen who would like to invest or buy a home in Australia.

 You also don’t need FIRB approval if you’re an Australian permanent resident living in Switzerland.

 What if I’m married to a foreign spouse?

 You won’t need an FIRB approval even if your husband/wife or de facto partner is a foreign citizen.